do-your-own-seo/do-your-own-seo.github.io/README.md

 There is a step-by-step guide [on static comments implementation](https://mademistakes.com/articles/jekyll-static-comments/) on the Made-Mistakes blog.
 The source code for that blog is [available on Github](https://github.com/mmistakes/made-mistakes-jekyll).
 From there and [here](https://github.com/mmistakes/minimal-mistakes), I borrowed the client-side nested comments structure.

 As of September 2019, neither v2 nor v3 of public Staticman instance was working, and official docs didn't explain anything.
 So I had to set up my own instance of the API.
-It was feasible because of detailed Vincent Tam's [instructions](https://vincenttam.gitlab.io/post/2018-09-16-staticman-powered-gitlab-pages/2/) on deployment Staticman App to Heroku, and his further [explanation](https://github.com/eduardoboucas/staticman/issues/299#issuecomment-508029359) of the issue.
+It was feasible because of detailed Vincent Tam's [instructions](https://vincenttam.gitlab.io/post/2018-09-16-staticman-powered-gitlab-pages/2/) on deployment Staticman App to Heroku, and his further [explanation](https://github.com/eduardoboucas/staticman/issues/299#issuecomment-508029359) of the issue. **Update!** Now my own Staticman lives on Fly.io.

 I'm grateful to all the people mentioned for the opportunity to use the results of their work!